Rat-Man (comics): Rat-Boy

 Deboroh is not an intelligent child, but he is well-meaning and willing to become a superhero after reading their adventures in comic books.
-He is taken in an orphanage after being lost by his parents in a mall sale, and he is rescued by Janus Valker, who believes him to be his son.
-However, this is a lie installed in his brain by his brother, the insane Joba, in order to control him and make him weak with the affection for someone.
+He is taken to an orphanage after being lost by his parents in a mall sale, and he is rescued by Janus Valker, who believes him to be his son.
+However, this is a lie installed in his mind by his brother, the insane Joba, in order to control him and make him weak with affection for someone else.
 Janus falls for it and becomes attached to the child, despite being very stupid.
 The young Deboroh still carries his dream to become a superhero.

-In the meantime, the Shadow, through its agents and the scientific research centre Elsewhere, in which Janus works, is planning the Second Secret Squad in order to control the nation and influence it.
+In the meantime, the Shadow, through its agents and the scientific research centre Elsewhere in which Janus also works, is planning the Second Secret Squad in order to control the nation and influence it.
 Since the program involves total anonymity, Janus has Deboroh join it as Rat-Boy as a way to fulfill his wish to become a superhero and protect him from the Shadow, who is constantly seeking to further corrupt him.

 The Second Squad, led by Wolf, however, fails to unite the nation and is seen as a tool of the government.
 They also clash with the Men in Tights, heroes who spontaneously embraced the teachings of the First Secret Squad and consider themselves the true heirs of their legacy.
 The No Name Country loses faith in superheroes.

 In 1984, Rat-Boy quits the squad.
 Janus contacts him one last time after he discovers Joba's deception in order to erase from both minds any memory of the other.
 He hopes that by doing so they can escape and rebuild new lives.
 Unfortunately, after using the machine, Joba reaches them to kill them.
 The Shadow has abandoned Boda for the failure of the Second Squad, and his seeking a new vessel.
 Joba wants to make sure that he is chosen by eliminating Janus.
 In a bloody showdown, the two brothers clash and Joba is defeated.
 Janus buys Rat-Boy some time by embracing the Shadow and becoming its vessel, and letting him escape.
 Rat-Boy flees to No Name City, where the effects of the machine finally kick in and he forgets much about his past life.
 The Shadow loses track of him, and the only tool that it has to find him again is his mental track, which is hidden by Janus' wife, Kalissa, who has gone into hiding.